CharithaPalika/OCR-Attendance-Detection/streamlit_app/README.md

 ## Deploy to Streamlit Community Cloud

-Push this folder to GitHub and point Streamlit Cloud at `app.py`. `packages.txt` installs Tesseract on the container — without it the app starts but every OCR call fails.
+Push the **whole repository** to GitHub and point Streamlit Cloud at `streamlit_app/app.py`.

+Community Cloud resolves the two dependency files from different places:

+- `requirements.txt` — searched for in the entrypoint's directory first, then the repo root, so `streamlit_app/requirements.txt` is found.
+- `packages.txt` — detected **only in the repo root**.
+It therefore sits at the top level, next to `streamlit_app/`.
+It installs Tesseract on the container;
+  without it the app stops on startup with the "Tesseract is not installed" error.

 Uploads are capped at 200 MB by default.
 To raise it, add `.streamlit/config.toml`: